 10 German courses (unless placement requires additional language study) consisting of:

-- GERM-111 Intensive Advanced German: Stories and Histories (Level III) or GERM-102
+- GERM 2011 – Intensive Advanced German: Stories and Histories (Level III) or GERM 2002

-- Electives to make a total of 10 (preferably GERM-200–GERM-499) one of which may be a GERM course taught in English
+- Electives to make a total of 10 courses, preferably GERM 4000–GERM 4999.
+One of these courses may be substituted with a GERM course taught in English.

 Major electives must be approved by faculty advisor.